Jim Schoenfeld: Coaching/general management career

-Schoenfeld is remembered for an altercation with NHL referee Don Koharski after game 3 of the 1988 Wales Conference Finals after his New Jersey Devils lost 6–1 to the Boston Bruins.
-During the argument Koharski fell down and falsely accused Schoenfeld of pushing him.
-As people yelled at Schoenfeld, at least one saying "you're done", believing that he'd pushed Koharski, Schoenfeld continued arguing with Koharski who said he hoped that the entire exchange was on videotape.
-Schoenfeld yelled back, "Good, 'cause you fell, you fat pig!
+made contact with Koharski, and had been standing in front of him when he fell, Koharski believed otherwise and yelled at him, "You're gone now!", believing that the coach would be suspended for attacking him.
+Schoenfeld denied touching Koharski, and when the official said that he hoped the exchange was being recorded, yelled back, "Good, 'cause you fell, you fat pig!
 Have another doughnut!
 Have another doughnut!" as Koharski and the other officials headed to their dressing room.
 Schoenfeld was suspended by League disciplinarian Brian O'Neill for the following game, but the Devils sought a court order to overturn the suspension.
 About 40 minutes before the start of the game, New Jersey Superior Court Judge James F. Madden issued a restraining order allowing Schoenfeld to coach, subsequently triggering a walkout by the scheduled game 4 officials: referee Dave Newell and linesmen Gord Broseker and Ray Scapinello.
-After more than an hour's delay, three local off-ice officials – Paul McInnis, Jim Sullivan and Vin Godleski – were tracked down to work the game.
-The Devils went on to win the game by a score of 3–1, but Schoenfeld was later suspended for game 5, fined $1,000, his team $10,000, and the officials returned to work.
+After more than an hour's delay, three local off-ice officials – Paul McInnis, Jim Sullivan, and Vin Godleski – were tracked down to work the game.
+The Devils went on to win the game by a score of 3–1, but Schoenfeld was later suspended for game 5, fined $1,000, his team was fined $10,000, and the officials returned to work.

 This incident was parodied later in the movie Wayne's World, when a rather large and apathetic police officer named Officer Koharski hung out at the counter of Stan Mikita's Doughnut Shop.
 The movie used Stan Mikita's as the name of a doughnut shop, as a parody reference to the chain Tim Hortons.
 Coincidentally, during the final part of his career, Tim Horton himself teamed on defense with a young Jim Schoenfeld with the Buffalo Sabres.
 Later, Schoenfeld often paired with Jerry Korab.

 On July 23, 2007, Schoenfeld was named New York Rangers assistant general manager to Glen Sather, replacing Don Maloney (who had become general manager of the Phoenix Coyotes franchise).
 Ken Gernander took over the head coach position in Hartford, while Schoenfeld retained his position of general manager for the farm team.
 On April 26, 2009, while serving as interim assistant coach for the Rangers under head coach John Tortorella, Schoenfeld stepped in to act as head coach for game 6 of the Eastern Conference Quarterfinals against the Washington Capitals following Tortorella's one-game suspension for inappropriate fan contact in game 5 of the series.
 He stepped down from his positions of senior vice president and assistant general manager on May 16, 2019.

 Broadcasting career

-In 1992, he joined ESPN as color commentator for regular season games with play-by-play man Gary Thorne.
-However, in the 1993 playoffs, he worked as the studio analyst with Al Morganti, the other studio analyst, and host John Saunders.
+In the fall of 1992, he joined ESPN as color commentator for regular season games with play-by-play man Gary Thorne.
+However, starting in the 1993 playoffs until his departure on January 28, 1994, he worked as the studio analyst with hockey writer Al Morganti and host John Saunders.
+He returned to the network again from 2000–2002 in the same roles that he did from 1992–94.